SioKCronin/libertas/HumanTraffickingDestinations/README.md

 as if there is internal trafficking.
 The data are ordered by trafficking type and then according to the rough structure of the US State Department’s Trafficking in Persons (TIP) reports.*

+## DATA

+To prepare the dataset I

+For country geometry, I have used a datafile used in a World Cup example from my coursework at Udacity.
+This required some hand-corrections for countries whose names differed from my HTI data.
+These changes are documented in Cleaning.ipynb

 ## DESIGN

 ### Objective